jrgrivera/holbertonschool-shell/basics/README.md

 rm-Remove a file
-rmdir-Remove or deete an empty directory cd ../-Return to previous working directory ls -la-List files in the current directory
+rmdir-Remove or deete an empty directory cd ../-Return to previous working directory ls -la-List files in the current directory file-Prints the type of the file ln -s-Create a symbolic link cp-Copy files from current working directory find + mv-move the file being specific of what you are moving rm -f *~ -Delete files that end with the ~ mkdir -p welcome/to/school - this will create the directories 'welcome/', 'welcome/to/', and 'welcome/to/school/ in the current directory